Expansion within the U.S.; Shutdown of company operated stores

 Dunkin' Donuts U.S.

-- Average Revenue Per Outlet: Dunkin' Donuts Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.90 million in 2013.
-We expect the ARPO to grow at a CAGR of 2.5% and reach $1.08 million by the end of the Trefis forecast period.
-In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $1 million, we could see a 8% erosion in the stock price.
-On the brighter side, if the ARPO rises to around $1.21 million helped by menu expansion, we could see the stock price jumping by more than 12%.
+- Average Revenue Per Outlet: Dunkin' Donuts U.S. Average Revenue Per Outlet (ARPO) increased from $0.78 million in 2009 to $0.91 million in 2014.
+We expect the average revenue per outlet (ARPO) to grow at a CAGR of 1.5% and reach $1.02 million by the end of the Trefis forecast period.
+In a slightly bearish scenario, if the growth rate slows and the ARPO only rises to around $0.97 million, we could see a 7% erosion in the stock price.
+On the brighter side, if the ARPO rises to around $1.15 million helped by menu expansion, we could see the stock price jumping by more than 13%.

 For additional details, select a driver above or select a division from the interactive Trefis split for Dunkin' Brands at the top of the page.